 Geog 5900: Advanced GeoVisualization Class Pre-Req: Geog 3511 or 3561 or FNRM 3131 or advanced GIS skills

 Declare Your Minor

 General Instructions (except CFANS students) To declare your GIS minor, download and fill out the GIS minor declaration form.
-Bring your completed form to geography-only drop-in advising, and a geography advisor or geography peer advisor will help you declare.
-You are also welcome to leave your completed forms in the GES advisor’s mailbox in the GES office, 414 Social Sciences; ask for a recyclable envelope & email geogadv to inform us that your declaration form has been submitted.
+Bring your completed form to geog-only drop-in advising, and a geography advisor or peer advisor will help you declare.
+Completed forms may also be turned in via the GES advisor’s mailbox in the GES office, 414 Social Sciences; ask for a recyclable envelope & email geogadv to inform us that your declaration form has been submitted.
 To petition a class for GIS minor credit, complete the new UMNTC evaluation of course credit form and submit by email or as above; include class syllabus (6-8 weeks process).